naa986/wp-paypal/wp-paypal/readme.txt

 This version disabled existing payment buttons.
 Please follow the updated documentation to set up.

 == Changelog ==

+= 1.2.3.48 =
+* Compatibility update for custom input.

 = 1.2.3.47 =
 * Compatibility update for variable price.